That Sage Smudge Stick Probably Came From Stolen Plants

 In 2018, the Rancho Cucamonga Police Department made their largest bust to date.
-Four people had stuffed 400 pounds of poached white sage into backpacks that they'd plan to hike out of a valley in the North Etiwanda Preserve.
+Four people had stuffed 400 pounds of poached white sage into backpacks they’d plan to hike out of a valley in the North Etiwanda Preserve.

 “The North Etiwanda Preserve is very unique, ecologically speaking, and white sage grows in big, lush clusters that don’t appear anywhere else in California.
 It’s easy to pick a lot quickly in the preserve,” said Leopold.
 (Under state law, white sage in this specific area is protected under the California Endangered Species Act.)

-"When we encounter the poachers, they act on it.
-Three years ago, they weren't," said Goodman.
-"But law enforcement is now behind getting white more protection.
-They now understand the cultural and ecological significance."
+“When we encounter the poachers, they act on it.
+Three years ago, they weren’t,” said Goodman.
+“But law enforcement is now behind getting white sage more protection.
+They now understand the cultural and ecological significance.”

 Pushing for Transparency

 A man bundles white sage, which is burned as an incense in blessings and sacred ceremonies, at the annual traditional agave roast at the Malki Museum on the Morongo Indian Reservation near Banning, California, April 11, 2015.
 DAVID MCNEW / AFP / Getty Images